GHL workflow checklist

 Decision context

-Use this request when a real GHL form, calendar, funnel, payment, pipeline, appointment, or contact update should trigger a workflow but the result is unreliable.
+Use this request when a real GHL form, calendar, funnel, payment, pipeline, appointment, or contact update should trigger a workflow but the result is unreliable and you can share the public entry point, expected trigger, contact state, and step where the path stops.

 Why Arif fits this request